hbc/NGS_Data_Analysis_Summer2016/sessionVI/lessons/04_prioritization-gemini.md

 ## Learning Objectives:

-* Using annotations information to filter out important variants
+* Using annotation information to filter out important variants
 * Learning how to use GEMINI, a framework for exploring variant information